BlasBenito/spatialRF/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-The predictors (columns 5 to 21) represent diverse factors such as sampling bias, climatic variables, human presence and impact, topography, geographical fragmentation, and features of the neighbors of each ecoregion.
+The predictors (columns 5 to 21) represent diverse factors that may influence plant richness such as sampling bias, the area of the ecoregion, climatic variables, human presence and impact, topography, geographical fragmentation, and features of the neighbors of each ecoregion.
 The figure below shows the scatterplots of the response variable (y axis) against each predictor (x axis).

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 ## The workflow

-The package `spatialRF` provides tools to find potentially interesting variable interactions, reduce the multicollinearity in the set of predictors, fit non-spatial and spatial random forest models, assess the spatial autocorrelation of the residuals, plot variable importance scores, response curves and surfaces, and evaluate the models through cross-validation on independent spatial folds.

-In this section I describe a typical workflow built with the package step-by-step.
+In this section I describe, step-by-step, a typical workflow built with `spatialRF`.

 ### Completing the training dataset: finding relevant variable interactions

-Random Forests already takes into account variable interactions of the form “variable `b` becomes important when `a` is higher than x” in every regression tree of the forest.
-However, Random Forest we can also use variable interactions of the form `a * b`, as they are commonly defined in regression models.
+Random Forests already takes into account variable interactions of the form “variable `a` becomes important when `b` is higher than x”.
+However, Random Forest can also take advantage of variable interactions of the form `a * b`, as they are commonly defined in regression models.

-The function `rf_interactions()` tests all possible interactions among predictors by using each one of them in a separate model, and suggesting the ones with the higher potential contribution to the model’s R squared.
+The function `rf_interactions()` tests all possible interactions among predictors by using each one of them in a separate model, and suggesting the ones with the higher potential contribution to the model’s R squared and the higher relative importance (presented as a percentage of the maximum importance of a variable in the model).

 ``` r
 interactions <- rf_interactions(